ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 The data in this file has already been cleaned and corrected; however, as it is, it is incomplete.

 You should open the file in a spreadsheet editing program, such as Microsoft Excel or LibreOffice.
 Notice that there are five columns: id, latitude, longitude, u component, and v component.
+As you're opening the document, you may be asked to specify the comma as the delimiter in the document.
+You should enter through this to open a CSV in an Excel environment.

 The id column is a unique identifier for each row.
 We’ll use that later.
 The latitude and longitude columns are pretty self-explanatory, because they hold the geocoordinates for the wind vectors.
 The u component and the v component columns hold the u-component and v-component of the wind vectors, respectively.